Age - 50

 Dad: No, it's just that I realized that this is the most we've talked in months.
-Our relationship is failing.
+Do you think our relationship is failing?

 Linda: Look, there are two kinds of people in the world: People who don't like Bible-themed word finds, and people who do.
 You and I embody those two types respectively, and the two types complete each other.
 They are both flawed halves of the larger flawed concept known as marriage.

 Dad: But we aren't even married yet, not even by common law, or by moon law, which is even more lenient than common-law, because the moon is a harsh, lawless frontier where life is cheap and anything can be had at a price.

 Linda: Well, I wanted it that way.
 The Bible forbids a man and a woman sleeping together out of wedlock, so this - our relationship - is my flirtation with sin.
 One must understand hell before one can truly understand heaven.